 A prenuptial agreement, also known as a prenup, is a marital contract that two people create before a marriage.
 The marriage is a requirement of the agreement, and the prenup will only take effect after the start of the marriage.

 Additionally, valid prenuptial agreements can create a plan for what will happen if the marriage ends.
-A Suwanee prenuptial agreements lawyer can further explain the role an agreement can play in a marriage.
+A Suwanee lawyer can further explain the role a prenup contract can play in a marriage.

 However, a prenuptial agreement cannot decide issues regarding the couple’s children.
 Georgia law requires a judge to approve child custody and child support agreements.
 Parents cannot circumvent the law by making these decisions outside of a court’s approval.